wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.6.7-alpha =
+* Enhancement: Move file types settings to expert settings
+* Enhancement: Saving a template redirects to template list
+* Enhancement: System Report is a readonly textarea
+* Enhancement: Group modules
+* Enhancement: When creating an asset: if that web player slot is not taken yet, assign it automatically
+* Enhancement: Accept time formats with minutes > 59 if no hours are given
+* Bugfix: Fix "Chapters Visibility" setting

 = 1.6.6-alpha =
 * Enhancement: When validating, ignore timeouts (so files don't disappear from feeds just because one request took too long)
 * Enhancement: When episode permalinks are invalid, try to autoresolve by switching to "Use Post Permastruct"
 * Bugfix: Fix some expert setting migration issues
+* Bugfix: Hide invalid media files from downloads

 = 1.6.5-alpha =
 * Feature: Feeds are sortable